prlinger/simple_spaceships/README.md

 	* Use layers to make invisible; "an object must share a layer with a camera to be visible".
 * Use Group manipulate the camera and ship at the same time.
 	* Need to figure out how to only sync movement of the ship (not rotation).
+* To do the movement, get the POI and the camera location.
+Have a global variable that is the speed.
+Make a new Vector3 and pass it to a movement function.
+The movement function is called in the render loop (bad idea?).
+The movement function takes the x,y,z of the Vector3 and translates the ship in those directions multiplied by the global speed.

 ## Brainstorming:
 * Can justify limiting the distance from stations and POI by having ships be induction powered.